SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 -   All unit tests are placed in the webapp/test/unit folder of the app.

+-   Test suites consist of HTML/TS files with the same name starting with `testsuite.` and ending with `.qunit.html` / `.qunit.ts`.

--   Test files referenced in the test suite end with `*.qunit.ts`.
+-   Test files referenced in the test suite end with `.qunit.ts`.

 -   A unit test should be written for formatters, controller logic, and other individual functionality.